WalletScrutiny/WalletScrutinyCom/_pages/walletSupport.md

 do a second payment over $160.
 If we worked on your case but could not help you, you do lose the $40.
 If we do not get to look into your case within 24h after your payment confirmed, you get your $40 back.

+**To get support:**

+1. Fill in what you are willing to pay for our support below.
+1. Click "Pay with BTCpay", following the instructions there.
+You will get sent back here.
+1. Once the payment is confirmed, contact us here in the chat on this page.
+1. An agent will get back with you depending on payment and availability.

 <script type="text/javascript">
   var orderId = "c" + (100000000000 * Math.random()).toFixed();